Grace Elliott: Life in England

-Having met Lord Cholmondeley at the Pantheon in 1776, she began a liaison with him that lasted for three years.
+Having met Lord Cholmondeley at the Pantheon in 1776, she began a liaison with him that lasted three years.
 Their friends included the courtesans Gertrude Mahon and Kitty Frederick.
 Thomas Gainsborough painted two portraits of her in 1778, which are in the Frick Collection and the Metropolitan Museum of Art.
 In 1782, she had a short, concealed intrigue with the Prince of Wales (afterwards George IV) and gave birth to a daughter on 30 March 1782, who was baptised at St Marylebone as Georgiana Augusta Frederica Seymour (d.
 1813) but used the name Georgina Seymour.

 Elliott declared that the Prince was the father of her child and The Morning Post stated in January 1782 that he admitted responsibility.
 However, the child was dark in complexion, and when she was first shown to the Prince, he is said to have remarked, "To convince me that this is my girl they must first prove that black is white."

 The Prince and many others regarded Lord Cholmondeley as the father of the girl, although the Prince's friends said that Charles William Wyndham (brother of Lord Egremont), whom she was thought to resemble, claimed paternity.
 Yet others thought she might have been fathered by George Selwyn.
 Lord Cholmondeley brought up the girl, and after her early death in 1813, looked after her only child.